10 TOP TIPS FOR EXTENDING THE LIFE OF FRESHLY CUT FLOWERS ON BOARD

 Freshly cut flowers can help to brighten up any room and add life and colour to your home and yacht.
-However, as we all know, keeping them fresh isn’t always the easiest task to achieve, particularly when out at sea for a long stretch of time.
+However, as we all know, keeping them fresh isn’t always the easiest task, particularly when out at sea for a long stretch of time.

-10 top tips for extending the life of yacht flowers
+10 top tips for extending the life of flowers on a superyacht

-To prolong the life of your yacht flowers, be sure to give them some extra cooling during the night by popping them in an air-conditioned room, or by putting ice cubes in the vase.
-This will help them stay fresher for longer in the often hotter-than-usual conditions on board.
+To prolong the life of your yacht flowers, be sure to give them some extra cooling during the night by popping them in an air-conditioned room, or by putting ice cubes in the vase, helping them to them stay fresher for longer in the often hotter-than-usual conditions on board.

 2. Thirsty flowers are dead flowers

-A well known trick is to always cut the stem at an angle, to help fresh water get in.
-But, to help the flowers last even longer, repeat this step every few days.
+When arranging flowers, it's well-known that you should always cut the dried ends of the stem at an angle, to help fresh water get in.
+But, to help the flowers last even longer, you should repeat this step every few days.
 This will help them to absorb as much water as possible.
 Remember not to use scissors, instead use a knife to avoid damaging the stems.

-Lilly Bavay from Florexotica commented, “Do not forget to regularly wet your oasis foam, especially in warm weather - this is what carries water to the flowers.
+Lilly Bavay from Florexotica commented, “Do not forget to regularly wet the oasis foam underneath arrangements, especially in warm weather - this is what carries water to the flowers.
 Cut the end of the flowers as soon as you receive them from the florist.
-If there is no floral food available, add a dash of bleach and a dash of sugar to the water.
-Finally, another tip would be to put an ice cube to your potted orchid’s every day.”
+If there is no floral food available, add a dash of bleach and a sprinkle of sugar to the water to help them to flourish.
+I'd also advise to add an ice cube to your potted orchid’s every day.”

 When there are children on the superyacht or in the home, fizzy pop is a given.
 Don’t throw away those last few drops of soda.
 Pour about 1/4 cup into the water in a vase of cut flowers.
 The sugar in the soda will make the blossoms last longer.